bitowaqr/pareto_frontier/abstract.md

 # Results

-The Pareto Frontier approach generally provided less accurate results.
-Compared to the distance-based method, the mean absolute error of the incremental net monetary benefit was higher in almost all scenarios, ranging from +1,809 (4,749 vs. 2,940) and +11,125 (13,316 vs. 2,191).
-The variability of estimates was also significantly greater.
-However, in one specific scenario with stochastic targets, the Pareto Frontier approach performed better (-7,091; 21,095 vs. 28,185).
-It also consistently provided more accurate estimates for one of the three calibration parameters, while for the other two, the distance-based approach tended to be superior.
+The Pareto Frontier approach generally provided less accurate results compared to the distance-based method.
+The mean absolute error of the incremental net monetary benefit was higher in almost all scenarios, ranging from +1,809 (4,749 vs. 2,940) to +11,125 (13,316 vs. 2,191).
+We also observed a much greater variability of estimates within scenarios.
+However, for one specific scenario with stochastic targets, the Pareto Frontier approach performed better, i.e. had a lower absolute error of -7,091 (21,095 vs. 28,185).
+Results for the calibration parameters were more mixed, but by and large, the distance-based method tended to provide more accurate estimates for two of the three parameters.
 # Conclusion
 The Pareto Frontier approach generally performed worse than a simple, distance-based objective function.
 However, further research is needed to validate our findings in other, more complex models.